 - You can re-configure the base, to calculate its position with better absolute accuracy.

 You can use the message UBX-CFG-TMODE3 for that.

-You can monitor the status of this calculation with message UBX-TIM-SVIN.
+You can monitor the status of this calculation with message UBX-NAV-SVIN.

 The better absolute accuracy you want, the longer it will take to calculate it.

-To give you an idea, it can take 24h to achieve decimeter accuracy.
+To give you an idea, with 6 hours you can achieve decimeter accuracy.

 - If you know the exact position of the base station, you can also set it directly.